Sign On

 Jim Thomas is the National Head of Banking for Key Private Bank.
 He and his team support clients throughout the country by assisting in appropriately structuring and leveraging credit transactions within the context of a plan that benefits all of the client’s long-term objectives.
 He joined Key in 2007, initially as a relationship manager in business banking.
 Prior to that, he served for many years in retail and commercial banking with another lending institution.
 A Baltimore native, he earned a Bachelor of Business Administration from James Madison University and an MBA, with a concentration in finance, from Xavier University.
 He and his family currently reside in Fort Myers, Florida.
 Jim serves on the advisory council of the Harry Chapin Food Bank, which annually distributes more than 12 million pounds of food to needy recipients in southwest Florida.
 He is a past executive board member of the Southwest Florida Council of the Boy Scouts of America and is the former district chairman of the Boy Scouts’ Seminole District in Southwest Florida.

-Any opinions, projections, or recommendations contained herein are subject to change without notice and are not intended as individual investment advice.
+Any opinions, projections, or recommendations contained herein are subject to change without notice, are those of the individual author(s), and may not necessarily represent the views of KeyBank or any of its subsidiaries or affiliates.

-This material is presented for informational purposes only, and is not intended to be an offer, recommendation or solicitation to purchase or sell any security or product or to employ a specific investment strategy.
-Any opinions, projections, or recommendations contained herein are those of the individual author, and do not necessarily represent the views of KeyBank or any of its subsidiaries or affiliates.
+This material presented is for informational purposes only and is not intended to be an offer, recommendation, or solicitation to purchase or sell any security or product or to employ a specific investment or tax planning strategy.

-KeyBank does not, nor do its subsidiaries or affiliates, represent, warrant or guarantee that this material is accurate, complete or suitable for any purpose, situation, or any investor and it should not be used as a basis for investment decisions.
-It is not to be construed as individual tax or financial advice, nor relied upon or used in substitution for the exercise of independent judgment.
+KeyBank, nor its subsidiaries or affiliates, represent, warrant or guarantee that this material is accurate, complete or suitable for any purpose or any investor and it should not be used as a basis for investment or tax planning decisions.
+It is not to be relied upon or used in substitution for the exercise of independent judgment.
+It should not be construed as individual tax, legal or financial advice.

-Investment and insurance products are:
+Non-Deposit products are:

 NOT FDIC INSURED NOT BANK GUARANTEED MAY LOSE VALUE NOT A DEPOSIT NOT INSURED BY ANY FEDERAL OR STATE GOVERNMENT AGENCY